Clicky

 You must remember that the lower your declared family income, the more chances you will qualify for a higher amount.
 Your goal is to demonstrate significant financial need.

 You should then report the income information of your custodial parent only on the FAFSA form.
-You may need to disclose information on your non-custodial parent’s income by certain private schools regarding their financial aid.
-But on the FAFSA form, keep the information focused on your custodial parent.
+You may need to disclose information regarding your non-custodial parent’s income from certain private schools regarding their financial aid.
+However, on the FAFSA form, keep the information focused on your custodial parent.

 Also, report alimony as part of your custodial parent’s income information.
 But you can report child support separately since it’s untaxed.
 This way, you won’t make the mistake of over-reporting income and, thus, receive more financial aid.